 Among Tuck’s defining features is our size.
 The scale of our MBA program is critical to creating the immersive, collaborative, trust-based community and personalized experience for which Tuck is known.
-This means we must make difficult admissions decisions each round, and we cannot admit all of the qualified candidates who apply.
+This means we must make difficult admissions decisions each round, and we cannot admit all the qualified candidates who apply.

 To those who are thinking about reapplying to Tuck: we commend your commitment to improving your candidacy.
 Here we’ll share what the reapplication process entails and what steps you can take to strengthen your application.

 Before we dive in, please know that we view reapplicants positively.
 The fact that you remain enthusiastic about Tuck and want to contribute to our community shows us that you sincerely want to be here—we appreciate that!
-That said, strong reapplicants take action to strengthen their candidacy, and go beyond simply resubmitting their previous application.
+That said, strong reapplicants take action to strengthen their candidacy and go beyond simply resubmitting their previous application.

 This might be the first question on your mind.
-Procedurally, applying as a reapplicant is almost exactly the same as the previous time you applied.
-We ask that you complete the application in its entirety, including all of the essays.
+Procedurally, applying as a reapplicant is almost the same as the previous time you applied.
+We ask that you complete the application in its entirety, including all the essays.
 Even if the essay prompts are comparable to those from previous years, we encourage you to reflect and rewrite your answers.
 Some of the content may be very similar, and yet you may recognize opportunities to revise or strengthen your responses.
 You will also write an additional reapplicant essay, explaining how you have strengthened your application overall.
 You may find our analysis of the admissions criteria below helpful when writing this essay.

 If you are applying in the year following your previous application, you will need to submit only one new letter of reference (LOR).
-We will refer back to your prior application when we review your new one, including the two LORs you submitted previously.
+We will refer to your prior application when we review your new one, including the two LORs you submitted previously.
 We ask that the new LOR be written by a reference who has not previously recommended you to Tuck and prefer to hear from a current or previous supervisor, indirect supervisor, client, or a senior colleague.
 If you’re not providing a LOR from your supervisor (current or previous one), we ask that you include an explanation in your application form to clarify your choice.

-If you submit your application by our guaranteed interview deadline you can also share your story and tell us about what you have done to strengthen your candidacy in your interview.
+If you submit your application by one of our guaranteed interview deadlines you can also share your story and tell us about what you have done to strengthen your candidacy in your interview.
 We understand that not everyone can submit their complete application in time to qualify for a guaranteed interview.
 Don’t worry if this is true for you.
 We may offer you an invitational interview to get to know you better.
-If you interviewed in a prior year, we will still have our notes from that interview, so we may or may not invite you for an additional interview.
+If you interviewed in a prior year, we will have our notes from that interview, so we may or may not invite you for an additional interview.

 Tuck is looking for candidates who are smart, accomplished, aware, and encouraging.
 Demonstrate these four attributes in your reapplication.